DerekYang2/FluentDL/README.md

 You can download directly from the [Microsoft Store](https://apps.microsoft.com/detail/9mx44km97x7x?referrer=appbadge&cid=Github&mode=full) for easier updates.

-Alternatively, you install the unsigned version from [Releases](https://github.com/DerekYang2/FluentDL/releases).
+Alternatively, you can sideload an unsigned version from [Releases](https://github.com/DerekYang2/FluentDL/releases).

 ## Authentication

 > [!NOTE]
 > Streaming services occasionally make changes to APIs, which may result in authentication issues.
-Double check the [Issues](https://github.com/DerekYang2/FluentDL/issues) page for ongoing problems.
+Check the [Issues](https://github.com/DerekYang2/FluentDL/issues) page for known problems and feel free to report them.

 The authentication required depends on the sources and features you use.

 ### Searching and Converting
-Searches and conversions do not require authentication.
+For all sources except for Spotify, searches and conversions do not require authentication.

-If logged into the Spotify Web Player in your default browser, FluentDL will automatically authenticate from cookies.

-Otherwise, the bundled API keys will be used.

-If the bundled keys are rate limited, generate your own as described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).
+For Spotify, searches require API keys, which come bundled with FluentDL.
+If the bundled keys are rate limited, you can generate your own as described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).

 ### Downloading
 Authentication requirements for downloading varies for the sources.
 The type of account (free vs subscription) may also affect the audio quality available.

 You do not have re-enter credentials each time because they are stored locally.
 They can be left alone for months or even longer, but may eventually expire or invalidate due to occasional web-player changes.

 <table>
   <tr>